 \subsection{The long wavelength approach}

-We want to consider now non linear super horizon perturbations with length scale much larger than the Hubble Horizon (which for a spatially flat Universe coincides with the cosmological Horizon).
-This approach has been called differently: long wavelength approximation \cite{Shibata:1999zs}, gradient expansion \cite{Salopek:1990jq}, anti-Newtonian approximation \cite{Tomita:1975kj}, and is based on expanding the exact solution on a power series of a fictitious parameter $\epsilon<<1$ that is conveniently identified with the ratio between the Hubble radius $1/H(t)$ ($H(r):=\dot{a}(t)/a(t)$ is the Hubble parameter) which is the only geometrical scale in the homogenous Universe, and the length scale $L$ characterizing the perturbation.
+We want to consider now non linear supra horizon perturbations with lengthscale much larger than the Hubble Horizon (which for a spatially flat Universe coincides with the cosmological Horizon).
+This approach has been variously called: long wavelength approximation \cite{Shibata:1999zs}, gradient expansion \cite{Salopek:1990jq}, anti-Newtonian approximation \cite{Tomita:1975kj}, and is based on expanding the exact solution as a power series in a fictitious parameter $\epsilon<<1$ that is conveniently identified with the ratio between the Hubble radius $1/H(t)$ ($H(t):=\dot{a}(t)/a(t)$ is the Hubble parameter) which is the only geometrical scale in the homogenous Universe, and the length scale $L$ characterizing the perturbation.

-Choosing a particular value of $\epsilon$ corresponds to focus on a particular value of time $t$ multiplying each spatial gradient by $\epsilon$, expanding the equations in power series in $\epsilon$ up to the first non zero order and finally set $\epsilon=1$.
-This approach reproduces the time evolution of linear perturbation theory but allows also to consider non linear curvature perturbations if the spacetime is sufficiently smooth for scales greater than $L$ (see \cite{Lyth:2004gb} and the references there in).
-This is equivalent to say that pressure gradients are small when $\epsilon\ll1$ and are not playing an important role in the evolution of the perturbation (we will come back to this later in Section \ref{quasi-homogeneous solution}).
+Choosing a particular value of $\epsilon$ corresponds to focusing on a particular value of time $t$, multiplying each spatial gradient by $\epsilon$, expanding the equations in power series in $\epsilon$ up to the first non zero order and finally setting $\epsilon=1$.
+This approach reproduces the time evolution of linear perturbation theory but also allows consideration of non linear curvature perturbations if the spacetime is sufficiently smooth for scales greater than $L$ (see \cite{Lyth:2004gb} and the references therein).
+This is equivalent to saying that pressure gradients are small when $\epsilon\ll1$ and are not playing an important role in the evolution of the perturbation (we will come back to this later in Section \ref{quasi-homogeneous solution}).

-We assume that $\zeta=0$ somewhere in the Universe, which makes $a(t)$ the scale factor of that region, allowing to interpret $\zeta$ as a perturbation within the observable Universe.
-In Fourier space the length scale $L$ of the perturbation corresponds to a particular wave number $k \propto a(t)/L$ which allows to express $\epsilon$ in terms of the wave number.
-This says that fixing the value of time $t$, the limit $\epsilon\rightarrow0$ corresponds to $k\rightarrow0$ and the Universe becomes locally homogenous and isotropic (as the FRWL solution) when the the perturbation is smoothed out on sufficiently large scale $L$.
+We assume that $\zeta=0$ somewhere in the Universe, which makes $a(t)$ the scale factor of that region, allowing us to interpret $\zeta$ as a perturbation within the observable Universe.
+In Fourier space the lengthscale $L$ of the perturbation corresponds to a particular wave number $k \propto a(t)/L$ which allows $\epsilon$ to be expressed in terms of the wave number.
+This says that fixing the value of time $t$, the limit $\epsilon\rightarrow0$ corresponds to $k\rightarrow0$ and the Universe becomes locally homogenous and isotropic as in the Friedmann-Lemaître-Robertson-Walker (FLRW) solution when the perturbation is smoothed out on a sufficiently large scale $L$.